 Then of course they have the consumer-facing retail channel thanks to their army of mortgage loan officers positioned across the country.

-- Freedom claims to be a top-5 mortgage provider
+- Freedom Mortgage is a top-5 mortgage provider nationally

-- Recently was #1 in the nation for VA loans
+- And is ranked #1 in the nation for both VA and FHA lending in 2020

 - Also making strides in USDA lending after acquiring Chase’s rural loan business

 However, they’ve been growing larger and larger thanks to a series of major acquisitions, including the purchase of Chase’s Rural Housing Business in 2016.
-This made them a major USDA loan player.
+This made them a major USDA loan player as well.

-Since 2014, they’ve acquired a ton of companies and/or their assets, including Continental Home Loans, New York Community Bank, BluFi Lending, and Sterling National Bank.
+Since 2014, they’ve acquired a ton of companies and/or their assets, including Continental Home Loans, New York Community Bank, BluFi Lending, J.G.
+Wentworth Home Lending, Roundpoint Mortgage, and Sterling National Bank.

 The company also added 40 retail branches to its operations in the western U.S. thanks in part to acquiring Ontario, CA-based First Mortgage Corporation.